 Call for Submissions

 BIG_Review is a bi-annual, multi-disciplinary, openaccess, and peer-reviewed journal, providing a forum for academic and artistic explorations of borders in the 21st century.
-In addition to scholarly work (academic articles, review essays, research notes, film reviews, and book reviews) we publish a range of artistic work (photography, painting, poetry, short stories, fiction reviews, and more).
+In addition to scholarly work (academic articles, review essays, research notes, film reviews, and book reviews) we publish a range of artistic work (photography, painting, poetry, short stories, video, fiction reviews, and more).
 The journal is committed to quality research, public access, policy relevance, and cultural significance.
 We welcome submissions from all disciplines and backgrounds.

 Scholarly submissions should engage with the research literature on borders, including, for example, borderlands, borderscapes, and bordering processes.
 We are interested in studies that go beyond the ‘land image’ by exploring borders as non-contiguous, aterritorial, globalized, mobile, electronic, biometric, functional, etc. We are equally interested in border studies from Indigenous perspectives, along with challenges posed to borders by climate change, colonialism, and subnational and transnational groups and identities.
 Research questions might focus on cross-border aspects of culture, flows, governance, history, security, and sustainability.
 We encourage innovative theoretical work as well as empirical and quantitative research.
 Articles should be between 7000 and 10,000 words in length.
 Book and film reviews should be between 500 and 1000 words, and short essays between 1000 and 4000 words.